Selling a House using Online Estate Agents

 Save money with online estate agencies

-The best way to demonstrate the cost implications of both types of agent is with an example:
+The best way to demonstrate the cost implications of both types of an agent is with an example:

 High Street agent: